 Playing Miniature Golf

-Enjoy an afternoon out on Kincaid Lake in a rowboat, pedal boat, motorboat or pontoon boat at this awesome state park.
-One of the main attractions for the area, the marina is open from May until the end of September and offers pedal boat rentals to visitors during that time, including pedal boats, pontoons, rowboats, and motorboats.
+Enjoy an afternoon out on Kincaid Lake in a rowboat, pedal boat, motorboat, or pontoon boat at this awesome state park.
+The marina, which is one of the main attractions at the lake, is open during the summer months, from May until the end of September.
+It offers boat rentals during that time, including pedal boats, pontoons, rowboats, and motorboats.
 There is also a paved ramp available that is suitable for launching any trailered recreational boat.
-Swimming is not allowed in Kincaid Lake but there is a swimming pool at the state park for visitors to enjoy.
-Easy to access, you’ll have a great time floating out on this beautiful lake!
+Swimming is not allowed in Kincaid Lake, but there is a modern swimming pool with lifeguards at the state park for visitors to enjoy.
+You’ll have a great time boating on this beautiful lake!

 Exploring the 1878 Boston Steele Log House

-Take time in America's favorite pastime as you enjoy the tranquility and beauty of Kincaid Lake.
-This fantastic fishing spot is a boon for either experienced anglers or those wanting to try their hand at this popular sport, this is the perfect place for you.
-From your boat or at the lakeside, cast your line and catch your dinner!
-This lake has healthy and active populations of largemouth bass, channel catfish, bluegill, sunfish, and crappie - your meal options are endless.
-You will need to have a valid Kentucky Fishing License and if needed, bait and tackle can be purchased at the marina for those who are lacking either.
+Take time to enjoy one of America's favorite pastimes as you explore the tranquility and beauty of Kincaid Lake.
+This fantastic fishing spot is a boon for either experienced anglers or those wanting to try their hand at this popular sport.
+You can cast your line from either a boat or the lakeside and catch your dinner!
+This lake has healthy and active populations of largemouth bass, channel catfish, bluegill, sunfish, and crappie.
+Anglers will need to acquire a valid fishing license before heading out to fish, but bait and tackle can be purchased at the marina for those who are lacking either.